Extendability of differential forms via Cartier operators: Introduction

-\begin{rem} \, \begin{enumerate} \item Two-dimensional $F$-regular singularities are quotient singularities by finite linearly reductive group schemes by \cite[Theorem 1.6]{LMM}.
-Therefore, they satisfy the logarithmic extension theorem by Theorem \ref{Introthm:linearly reductive quotient}. \item In (1) and (2) of Theorem \ref{Introthm:linearly reductive quotient}, the assumption of the linearly reductive property is necessary.
-For instance, consider a rational double point of type $E_8^2$ in characteristic two, which is a quotient singularity by the cyclic group $\mathbf{C}_2$.
-This singularity violates the logarithmic extension theorem, as proved in Example \ref{example:C_2-quotient}. \item In (1) and (2) of Theorem \ref{Introthm:linearly reductive quotient}, the regular extension theorem cannot be expected.
-For example, consider a $\frac{1}{p}(1,1)$-singularity for each prime number $p$.
+\begin{rem} \, \begin{enumerate} \item[\textup{(1)}] Two-dimensional $F$-regular singularities are quotient singularities by finite linearly reductive group schemes by \cite[Theorem 1.6]{LMM}.
+Therefore, they satisfy the logarithmic extension theorem by Theorem \ref{Introthm:linearly reductive quotient}. \item[\textup{(2)}] In Theorem \ref{Introthm:linearly reductive quotient} (1) and (2), the assumption of the linearly reductive property is necessary.
+For instance, consider a rational double point of type $E_8^2$ in characteristic two, which is a quotient singularity by the cyclic group scheme $\mathbf{C}_2$.
+This singularity violates the logarithmic extension theorem, as proved in Example \ref{example:C_2-quotient}. \item[\textup{(3)}] In Theorem \ref{Introthm:linearly reductive quotient} (1) and (2), the regular extension theorem cannot be expected.
+For example, consider a $\frac{1}{p}(1,1)$-singularity for every prime number $p$.
 This singularity is a quotient singularity by the finite linearly reductive group scheme $\boldsymbol{\mu}_p$.
 However, it violates the regular extension theorem, as shown in \cite[Proposition 1.5]{Langer19} or \cite[Example 10.2]{Gra}.
-Additionally, a weighted projective space $\mathbb{P}(1:1:p)$, which is a good quotient of $\mathbb{A}^{3}\setminus{o}$ by the action of the linearly reductive group $\mathbb{G}_m$, has a $\frac{1}{p}(1,1)$-singularity. \item When the base field is the field of complex numbers, Heuver \cite[Theorem 1]{Heuver} proved the regular extension theorem for a good quotient $X$ by a reductive group scheme when $\dim\,X\leq 4$.
-Subsequently, Kebekus and Schnell \cite[Theorem 1.4]{KS21} resolved it in any dimension by proving a more general statement. \end{enumerate} \end{rem}
+Additionally, a weighted projective space $\mathbb{P}(1:1:p)$, which is a good quotient of $\mathbb{A}^{3}\setminus\{0\}$ by an action of the reduced linearly reductive group scheme $\mathbb{G}_m$, has a $\frac{1}{p}(1,1)$-singularity. \item[\textup{(4)}] When the base field is the field of complex numbers, Heuver \cite[Theorem 1]{Heuver} proved that the regular extension theorem holds for a good quotient $X$ of a smooth variety by an action of a reductive group scheme when $\dim X\leq 4$.
+Subsequently, Kebekus--Schnell \cite[Corollary 1.7]{KS21} resolved it in all dimensions by proving a more general statement. \end{enumerate} \end{rem}

-Graf has already proven the logarithmic extension theorem for two-dimensional $F$-regular singularities in a different way in the proof of \cite[Theorem 1.2]{Gra}.
+Graf \cite{Gra} has already proven that two-dimensional $F$-regular singularities satisfy the logarithmic extension theorem in a different way (see also \cite[Theorem 4.7]{Kaw1}).
 In his paper, he explores the reasons behind the good behavior of $F$-regularity when discussing the logarithmic extension theorem.
 Theorems \ref{Introthm:ext thm} and \ref{Introthm:linearly reductive quotient} provide an answer to his question.